A Personal Perspective on Linux and Computing

 Although my first experience with Ubuntu-10.04 as a Windows replacement was frustrating, as outlined above, I either got used to Ubuntu, or more probably, subsequent releases got better.
 I found Ubuntu-12.04 to be a very reliable and usable OS.
 Similarly, I thought that Fedora-20 was the best desktop/laptop OS I have ever used.
 Although in 2013, it seemed as if both Fedora and Ubuntu would insist upon forcing users to submit to what their leaders thought best, by the start of 2015, that was no longer the case.
 By 2015, Ubuntu came in many "flavors", including UbuntuGNOME, while Fedora Desktop came in at least twelve "spins", including KDE, Xfce, LXDE, and MATE desktop interfaces as the most well-known.

 All Linux distributions I know of load software to your computer from other computers which are repositories of the various programs.
 When the software loading program you are using (apt-get for Ubuntu and yum for Fedora) reports that a particular software package is unavailable, it means that the package is not available in the repositories it has checked.
 Both Fedora and Ubuntu initially check only a limited number of repositories for available programs.
 The only repositories they check initially have a very strict view on what is non-patent-restricted software.
-This is why, even in 2015, initial installations of Ubuntu and Fedora will have trouble playing DVDs and many other types of media.
+This is why, even in 2015, initial installations of Ubuntu and Fedora had trouble playing DVDs and many other types of media.
 For Fedora, the solution is described here and for Ubuntu, here, even though the technique for selecting the proper repositories may be slightly different for UbuntuGNOME .
 A solution to the DVD problem is described in the "problems and solutions" link below.

 One of the pleasantest surprises after I switched from Windows to Linux was experiencing how much faster Firefox ran under the latter compared to the former.